 Eli’s history and character

 According to 1 Samuel 4:18, Eli had judged Israel for 40 years.
 All of the judges named in the book of Judges were warriors who freed at least some Israelite tribes from oppression.
-Eli was 90 years old by the time he died, so I have a hard time seeing him as a military hero.
-But the Bible has described stranger things.
+Eli was 90 years old by the time he died and therefore 50 when he started judging Israel.
+I have a hard time seeing him as a military hero, but the Bible has described stranger things.

 The earlier judges had been a diverse lot.
 None of them had been priests.
 Few if any were otherwise noteworthy in their communities before beginning their exploits.

 Eli appears to have been totally devoted to his calling as a priest and judge.
-The cranky judgmentalism he showed when he first saw Hannah doesn’t present readers of the Bible with a good first impression, but he certainly had tremendous respect for the priesthood, for the priests’ role in accepting sacrifices and interceding for the people.
+The cranky judgmentalism he showed when he first saw Hannah doesn’t present readers of the Bible with a good first impression.
+But he certainly had tremendous respect for the priesthood and for the priests’ role in accepting sacrifices and interceding for the people.
 Surely he believed he loved God with all his heart.

 The Bible points out two failings.
 The least serious is that he was fat.
 Now before anyone gets offended, let’s consider how anyone could possibly get fat in the society in which he lived.

 Cattle were the measure of a family’s wealth.
 Ordinary people did not eat meat every day.
+They did not enjoy sophisticated technology, so they exerted great physical energy to do their work.
 Leviticus calls for a variety of sacrifices, and the person offering the sacrifice shares the meat with his family for one of them.
 That is why Hannah’s story entails an annual feast.

 Priests were allowed to eat the meat from certain sacrifices, apparently only those at which they personally officiated.
 The priesthood was hereditary.
 All priests descended from one of Aaron’s two surviving sons.

-So many generations later, there must have been enough priests that no one of them should have had the opportunity to officiate at enough of them to become notably fat.
+So many generations later, there must have been a fairly large company of priests.
+No one of them should have had the opportunity to officiate at enough sacrifices to become notably fat.
+They, too, got plenty of exercise in the course of their work.
 I also notice that in every scene where he is described, Eli is either sitting or in bed.
 True, he must have been past 80 when we first meet him, but he may have had a lifelong habit of indolence.

 Eli’s greatest failing: fatherhood

 When Hannah and her husband left Samuel at Shiloh, the Bible puts two verses in a very dramatic juxtaposition: “Then Elkanah returned home to Ramah without Samuel.
 And the boy served the Lord by assisting Eli the priest.
-Now the sons of Eli were scoundrels who had no respect for the Lord” (1 Samuel 2:11-12, New Living Translation).
+Now the sons of Eli were scoundrels who had no respect for the Lord” (1 Samuel 2:11-12, NLT).